In sublime and ineffable ecstasy, Goethe proclaimed his Divine Mother Kundalini to be the authentic liberator.

-In the Astral world, wonderful events happen, extraordinary marvels.
-It is not unusual to run into deincarnated people there, personages like Victor Hugo, Plato, Socrates, Danton, Moliere, etc.
+In the astral world, wonderful events happen, extraordinary marvels.
+It is not unusual to run into disincarnated people there, personages like Victor Hugo, Plato, Socrates, Danton, Moliere, etc.

 The stars glittered in infinite space, and the furious waves raged terrifyingly, incessantly pounding the sandy shore.

 Talking on the steep cliffs by the sea, he and I exchanged ideas.
-I resolved to ask the following question, point blank, as we say here in the physical world: “Have you a new physical body now?”
+I resolved to ask the following question, point blank, as we say here in the physical world: “Do you have a new physical body now?”
 The reply was affirmative.
 “Is your present vehicle masculine or feminine?”